 Municipalities are starting to realize that status quo can’t continue since they are becoming more aware that GHG emissions are leading to the greenhouse effect, which is what is ultimately leading to global warming.
 This awareness has led a number of towns and cities in Ontario—like Stratford, Toronto, Kingston, and Hamilton—to declare a climate emergency.

 There’s an opportunity for municipalities to reduce GHG emissions at wastewater treatment plants (WWTPs) by increasing energy efficiency and/or capturing the energy generated by wastewater so that it can be reused on site.
-An alternative approach is also available, which is that municipalities can reduce GHG emissions by diverting organics from landfills through co-digestion at WWTPs.
+An alternative approach is also available, which is that municipalities can reduce reduce GHG emissions by diverting organic waste from landfills to wastewater treatment plants.
+This is so that the organic waste can be co-digested to produce biogas.

 This is where the Ontario Clean Water Agency’s (OCWA) and Ontario Water Consortium’s (OWC) Municipal Co-digestion Initiative comes in.